TrellixVulnTeam/swahilipython_SCMU/Doc/library/signal.rst

    signal handler will be returned (see the description of :func:`getsignal` above).
 (See the Unix man page :manpage:`signal(2)` for further information.)

-   When threads are enabled, this function can only be called from the main thread;
+   When threads are enabled, this function can only be called kutoka the main thread;
-   attempting to call it from other threads will cause a :exc:`ValueError` exception to be raised.
+   attempting to call it kutoka other threads will cause a :exc:`ValueError` exception to be raised.

    The *handler* is called with two arguments: the signal number and the current